martins-jean/Real-time-data-processing-in-AWS/README.md

     Deploy a Kinesis Data Stream to ingest streaming data from the wind speed sensors
   </summary>
   1. Navigate to S3 and inside your kinesis-flink bucket, copy the name of the anomaly detection .jar file and paste it in a text editor. <br>
-  2. Navigate to the Amazon EC2 dashboard and click on instances (running).
+  2. Navigate to the Amazon EC2 dashboard and click on instances (running) and copy the public IPv4 address of the EC2 instance you created earlier. <br>
 </details>

 <details>